Green's Function Framework for Boundary Value Problems with the Regularized Prabhakar Fractional Derivative: Introduction

 The Prabhakar fractional operator, based on the Mittag-Leffler function of three-parameters, generalizes both both Riemann-Liouville and Caputo derivatives \cite{Giusti}, \cite{Garra}.
 It provides a framework for modeling memory effects and has applications in physics, renewal processes, and numerical analysis.
 Recent advancements have seen the application of Mikusiński’s operational calculus to Prabhakar-type operators, providing a robust algebraic framework for finding explicit series solutions to linear FDEs \cite{Noosha}.
 The study of Prabhakar-type operators has also been extended to bivariate structures and general analytic kernels, allowing for a more nuanced modeling of memory effects across multiple variables \cite{Isah}.
 Furthermore, the structural properties and inequalities of Prabhakar-type calculus, including the introduction of the Hilfer-Prabhakar and $(k,s)$-generalized derivatives, have been extensively explored to broaden their applicability in mathematical physics \cite{Tom1}, \cite{Tom2}.

-Recent studies have explored the existence and uniqueness of solutions for boundary value problems and diffusion-wave equations involving Prabhakar derivatives, highlighting their increasing significance in fractional calculus \cite{Al‑Refai} (maximum principles), \cite{Asjad} (application in transport phenomena), \cite{Magar} (generalization in a sense of $\Psi$-fractional calculus), \cite{Karimov} (initial-boundary problem for sub-diffusion equation in a bounded domain), \cite{Turdiev 1} (non-local problem for diffusion-wave equation), \cite{Kerbal} (Katugampola-Prabhakar generalization), \cite{Mamanazarov} (inverse problems for time and space degenerate equation), \cite{Karimov2} (inverse problem for sub-diffusion equation with the Hilfer-Prabhakar FD), \cite{Usmonov} (Cauchy problem for sub-diffusion equation with the Prabhakar FD).
+Recent studies have explored the existence and uniqueness of solutions for boundary value problems and diffusion-wave equations involving Prabhakar derivatives, highlighting their increasing significance in fractional calculus \cite{Al‑Refai} (maximum principles), \cite{Asjad} (application in transport phenomena), \cite{Magar} (generalization in a sense of $\Psi$-fractional calculus), \cite{Karimov} (initial-boundary problem for sub-diffusion equation in a bounded domain), \cite{jonibek} (initial-boundary-value problem in star graph), \cite{Turdiev 1} (initial-boundary problem for fractional generalization of hyperbolic-type equation), \cite{Kerbal} (Katugampola-Prabhakar generalization), \cite{Mamanazarov} (inverse problems for time and space degenerate equation), \cite{Karimov2} (inverse problem for sub-diffusion equation with the Hilfer-Prabhakar FD), \cite{Usmonov} (Cauchy problem for sub-diffusion equation with the Prabhakar FD), \cite{WMT} (distributed order diffusion with Hilfer-Prabhakar fractional derivative).

 In \cite{Karimov3}, a first boundary value problem with the Prabhakar fractional derivative was studied, where the Green’s function was constructed using a Volterra-type integral equation, leading to an explicit solution representation and proofs of existence and uniqueness.
 Based on these results, the present work investigates the first boundary value problem for a sub-diffusion equation involving the regularized fractional derivative of Prabhakar, derives an explicit solution and the corresponding Green’s function expressed in terms of a bivariate Mittag–Leffler-type function, and provides a basis for further effective developments in this direction.